An exotic bird lures trappers to Gaza's tense frontier

 It can be a dangerous occupation.

-Israel has imposed a 300-meter (yard) buffer zone along the fence and forces closely monitor the border, looking for any Palestinians suspected of trying to sneak into Israel, plant explosives or dig attack tunnels.
+Israel has imposed a 300-yard buffer zone along the fence, and forces closely monitor the border, looking for any Palestinians suspected of trying to sneak into Israel, plant explosives or dig attack tunnels.
 Israel and Hamas have fought four wars and several smaller battles over the years, and earlier this month Gaza saw three days of heavy fighting between Israel and the smaller Islamic Jihad militant group.

 A bird-catcher was shot dead by Israeli forces last year, and Palestinian rights groups say several trappers have been shot at.

 Once they've netted their quarry, the trappers return to Gaza's crowded cities, where they sell the parakeets to pet shops.
-Al-Najjar says he gets 30 shekels (around $10) for a pair of parakeets.
+Al-Najjar says he gets around $10 for a pair of parakeets.
 At some pet stores in Gaza, a pair is resold for twice as much.

 There's little if any regulation of the bird trade in Gaza, where unemployment hovers around 50%.
 The trapping of migrant birds like swallows and quail, as well as native species like goldfinches, has severely depleted the local population.